 Once set, these policies will apply automatically without any manual intervention (Figure 1).

 Figure 1.
-Azure AD automatically applies the policies you set based on condition.
+Azure AD automatically applies the policies you set based on conditions.

 Block legacy authentication and control access to highly privileged accounts

 Old apps that use a legacy authentication method, such as POP3, IMAP4, or SMTP clients, can increase your risk because they prevent Azure AD from doing an advanced security assessment and don’t allow more modern forms of authentication, such as MFA.
 We recommend you use client application conditional access rules (Figure 2) to block these apps entirely.

 Figure 2.
 Apply conditional access rules to block client apps using legacy authentication methods.

 You can also use conditional access rules to reduce the risk that highly privileged accounts or service accounts are compromised.
 For example, if your HR system uses a service account to access the email account, you can make sure it can only run against the service from a specific IP at the appropriate time of day.